-Staying current and matching those daily hashtags can help you step up your Instaswag, and give your digital life that much more meaning.
-Even the most green of Instagrammers know about #ThrowbackThursday, but how about #WineWednesday or #FashionFriday?
-You’ll never be out of the loop with our list of popular Instagram hashtags.
+Even the greenest of Instagrammers know about #ThrowbackThursday, but how about #WineWednesday or #FashionFriday?
+Here are some go-to hashtags for every day of the week that you may not yet know about.
 (And if you’re already lost, read the complete guide to hashtags first.)

-If you prefer a more optimistic approach to your Instagram posts, you can go ahead and use #MondayMotivation or #MotivationMonday, and overlay your favorite quote on a Tahitian sunset.
+If you prefer a more optimistic approach to your Instagram posts, you can go ahead and use #MondayMotivation, with more than 13 million posts, or #MotivationMonday, and overlay your favorite quote on a Tahitian sunset.
 Sometimes that motivation can even come in the form of music.
 If that’s the case, you can kill two hashtags at once by including #MusicMonday with a photo of your favorite album.

-If you prefer to go the more positive, inspirational route, check out #TransformationTuesday, which lets you see the progress of people who’ve finally reached their personal goals.
-Loaded with before-and-after photos, this one will help keep individuals focused on their personal fitness aspirations.
+If you prefer to go the more positive, inspirational route, check out #TransformationTuesday, which lets you see the progress of people working toward their fitness goals.
+Loaded with before-and-after photos, this one will help keep you inspired to keep moving forward — or, at least inspire you to invest in some photographic lighting and improve your portrait taking skills.

 By the second day of the week, you’re probably thinking of being anywhere else but where you are.
 Perhaps that’s why more than 250,000 posts have tagged their photos with #TravelTuesday, which elicits a feeling of wanderlust and a desire for locales that reside far from your cubicle.